ramirorichmand/0203Lab_Decomposition_Wireframing_HTML/README.md

 ## MVP

 - Found a website that I liked the look of that had interesting design elements
 - Created a simple high-level wireframe for the website.
-Used a tool like Figma, Miro and even draw it yourself.
+Used a variety of tools like Figma, Miro but decided to draw it myself.
 It included the following:
   - Header
   - Navigation
   - Section